michaeldexter/occambsd/README.md

-bos-lite.sh			FreeBSD source and object directories bos-upload.sh			Depends on your upload strategy occambsd.sh:			FreeBSD 13.0 or later, and late 2022 FreeBSD 14-CURRENT for 'makefs -t zfs' support imagine.sh:			Internet access if using images from ftp.freebsd.org build-option-smoke-test.sh	FreeBSD source and object directories, optional git for metadata rc.local.sh			A FreeBSD userland
+bos-lite.sh			FreeBSD source and object directories bos-upload.sh			Depends on your upload strategy occambsd.sh:			FreeBSD 13.0 or later, and late 2022 FreeBSD 14-CURRENT for 'makefs -t zfs' support imagine.sh:			Internet access if using images from download.freebsd.org
+				QEMU and Xen packages as needed build-option-smoke-test.sh	FreeBSD source and object directories, optional git for metadata rc.local.sh			A FreeBSD userland
 ```